junchen-liu/junchen-liu.github.io/_pages/about.md

 Online Education Web App(In progess)
 ------
-*Paticipate in Harvard Innovation Labs As Venture*
+*Participate in Harvard Innovation Labs As Venture*

+1. Led student teams to develop online educational websites, using Vue.js and scss
+2. Developed back-end service including SQL-based data modeling, REST API using Spring Boot, Mybatis as.
+3. Implemented token based authentication using Redis, mail service using RabbitMQ
+4. Deployed and maintained the website on AWS EC2, use Nginx as reverse proxy

+*About our Venture: Zhumeng Education Technology Co., Ltd.*

 A Fault-Tolerant key/value Storage System(In progess)